 - Do you have any family history of digestive problems or colon cancer?

 - Have you been diagnosed with any other medical conditions?

-- Have you started any new medications or recently changed the dosage of your current medications?
+- Have you started any new medicines or recently changed the dosage of your current medicine?